Masum-saikia/multi-Stage-Text-Retrieval-Pipeline-/README.md

 7. In cross-encoder the query and passage are concatenated together and jointly encoded by the ranking model, allowing for deeper interactions and better understanding of their semantic relationship.
 The self-attention mechanism of transformers allows the model to fully capture how tokens in the query relate to tokens in the passage.
 8. The corpus is splited in chunks and transformed into vector representations after than Approximate Nearest Neighbor (ANN) algorithm is used to efficiently find data points (or vectors) that are closest to a given query point in a high-dimensional space.
 9. We also noticed from the MTEB which is a bench mark for text embedding models , that larger the embedding models in parameters more it gets accurate .
 But larger models requires more computational power, therefore multi-stage text retrieval pipelines is introduced which consist of a embedding model and a ranking model , the embedding model is used to find the top-k candidate passages, after which the ranking models is used to redefine the ranking.
-10. In this paper following models are used for evaluation:
+10. In this paper following models are used for evaluation:Embedding models 1.Snowflake/snowflake-arctic-embed-l 2.nvidia/nv-embedqa-e5-v5
-Embedding models
-1.Snowflake/snowflake-arctic-embed-l
-2.nvidia/nv-embedqa-e5-v5
 3.nvidia/nv-embedqa-mistral-7b-v2